gdmoney/reading/waking-up.md

 ### Meditation
 - a human mind is a wandering mind, and a wandering mind is an unhappy mind
-- enermous difference between being hostage to one's thoughts and being freely and nonjudgmentally aware of life in the present
+- enormous difference between being hostage to one's thoughts and being freely and nonjudgmentally aware of life in the present
 - **Meditation** - the ability to stop suffering in many of the usual ways, if only for a few moments at a time
   - goal is to uncover a form of well-being that is inherent to the nature of our minds
-- the deepest goal of spirituatlity is freedom from the illusion of the self
+- the deepest goal of spirituality is freedom from the illusion of the self
 - being able to stand perfectly free of the feeling of self is the *start* of one's spiritual journey, not its end
 - meditation doesn't entail the suppression of thoughts, but it does require that we notice thoughts as they emerge and recognize them
 - break one's identification with thought and allow the continuum of experience, pleasant and unpleasant, to simply be as it is